glowmonster-goated/FaceFace-Bot/README.md

 - **team_name**: Opponent team name.
 - **time**: In `DD HH:MM` format.
 Times are parsed in the configured `TIMEZONE` (defaults to `UTC`) or the optional timezone choice and rendered as Discord timestamps; if parsing fails, the raw text is echoed.
 - **timezone (optional)**: Pick from EST/CST/PST to override the default timezone for this scrim and its reminder window.
+- **meridiem (optional)**: Choose AM or PM to clarify the hour for 12-hour style inputs.
 - Behavior: posts to `SCRIM_CHANNEL_ID` (if set, otherwise the command channel), pings the `SCRIM_ROLE_ID` (if set), adds ✅/❌ reactions for RSVPs, and opens a thread for discussion.
 The command author is shown on the embed, and users who tap ✅ are reminded 10 minutes before the scrim time in the selected timezone.

 ### `/submit-scores`

-- **match**: Choose from open scrims (autocomplete shows `#id vs team at time`).
+- **match**: Choose from open scrims (autocomplete shows `vs team at time`).
 - **outcome**: `win` or `loss`.
 - **overall_score**: Free-form score string (e.g., `13-11`).

-The response includes a results embed with the final score, schedule info, and overall record, plus buttons to show all wins or all losses.
+The response includes a results embed headed "Match recorded" with the final win/loss call, score, schedule info, and overall record, plus buttons to show all wins or all losses.
 When listing opponents, repeat matches display a count (e.g., `Team ABC (2)`).
 Closed scrims drop out of the autocomplete list.
 Results are posted to `RESULTS_CHANNEL_ID` when set.

 ### `/cancel-match`

-- **match**: Choose from open scrims (autocomplete shows `#id vs team at time`).
+- **match**: Choose from open scrims (autocomplete shows `vs team at time`).
-- Behavior: removes the open scrim from storage and replies to the original scrim message (when possible) that it was cancelled.
+- Behavior: removes the open scrim from storage and posts "This scrim has been cancelled." inside the scrim thread.

 ### `/check-scrims`